numpy/numpy/doc/source/user/basics.creation.rst

 Once you have created arrays, you can replicate, join, or mutate those existing arrays to create new arrays.
-When you assign an array or its elements to a new variable, you have to explicitly :func:`copy` the array, otherwise the variable is a view into the original array.
+When you assign an array or its elements to a new variable, you have to explicitly :func:`numpy.copy` the array, otherwise the variable is a view into the original array.
 Consider the following example, ::